 - Deliver timely medical/forensic examination with more complete evidence collection.

 - Avoid further trauma to all sexual assault survivors in the health care environment.

 - Maximize the probability of collecting and preserving the physical evidence of an assault for potential use in the legal system.

 - Maintaining a state-wide roster of SANE-trained and SANE-certified healthcare professionals to ensure service capacity across rural SD counties.

-- Fostering a peer-led SANE Learning Collaborative.
+- Fostering a peer-led SANE Learning Collaborative with resource sharing.